 The Couple and Family Therapy program welcomed two new staff members fall 2017.

 Alison Boyles is the new Program Assistant for the program.
 In her position, she provides administrative support to the program and clinical directors but also to students within the program and clients receiving services in the Family Center.
-Alison has a in biology and a Master of Public Health.
+Alison has bachelor’s degree in biology and a Master of Public Health.
 She has spent the last few years in a capacity building/program development role as an AmeriCorps VISTA at a food pantry in Lawrence.
 She was successful there in helping refine the program, allowing it to expand and successfully provide services for more than 1800 visits to the food pantry a year.
 Through this work, she has seen how collaborative approaches to physical and behavioral/mental health can promote positive long-term health outcomes for those served.
 In her free time, you can catch her spending time with her family or running the many hilly roads around Manhattan.

 Marcie Lechtenberg, PhD, LMFT is the new clinic director at the K-State Family Center.
 Lechtenberg, a clinical assistant professor, received her Master of Arts in Communication, Master of Science in Marriage and Family Therapy and her Ph.D. in Marriage and Family Therapy from K-State.